vijayredkar/interview-automation-with-generative-ai/README.md

 3. replace "PASTE-YOUR-SPECIFIC-OPEN-API-KEY-HERE" with your Open API key
 4. copy GIT speech.properties in to you machine's home directory
 5. for eg. in my case it is C:\Users\user\speech.properties  [ref. https://www.javatpoint.com/convert-text-to-speech-in-java]
-6. launch  run_interview.bat   to start the application
+6. launch  run-interview.bat   to start the application
 7. On startup a new interview session will begin.
 8. This application will speak to you and provide interview instructions
 9. Application will ask you questions, capture your responses & finally provide the candidate evaluation.